keithalewis/papers/capm/epst.md

 \rho\\
 \end{bmatrix}
 $$
-The matix is not invertible but a small perturbation is and we can use the block matrix inversion formula
+The matrix is not invertible but a small perturbation is and we can use the block matrix inversion formula
 $$
 \begin{bmatrix}